jetstreamapp/soql-parser-js/CONTRIBUTING.md

 # Making Changes

 - Fork the repository
-- Create a new branch from master (usually) and with a meaningful name for your changes
+- Create a new branch from main (usually) and with a meaningful name for your changes
 - Make your changes
 - Commit and push your change
   - Run `npm run format` before committing - a pre-commit hook rejects unformatted files (`npm install` enables it, and `npm run format:check` reports without writing)
-- open a Pull Request for the master branch
+- open a Pull Request for the main branch

 # Re-generating parse after grammar change